Moshiii/ai-chatbot/docs/python-agent-protocol.md

 - Agent descriptions should be <= 10 words
 - Capabilities should be exactly 3 items
 - Use 200ms delay between tasks (not 800ms)
-- All streaming should use direct `data-textDelta` format
+- All streaming should use A2A `artifact-update` format with canvas artifacts

 ### 2. Execute All Agents (Batch Execution)